What to Do in Greenville When It’s Raining (With Kids)

 Libraries are pure magic, especially when the weather outside is less than inviting.
 Hughes Main Library in downtown Greenville has a fantastic children’s section complete with bright colors, reading nooks, puzzles, and a gentle hum of happy voices.
 Storytimes happen regularly and often feature songs, crafts, and puppet shows.

 It’s the perfect escape when you want something low-key but enriching.
 Let your child discover a new favorite book, build a tower with oversized blocks, or just snuggle on a bean bag and read together.
-The best part?
-It’s all completely free, and often a wonderful reset from screen time.
+If you’re wondering where to go in Greenville when it’s raining with kids for free, this is a top pick.

-Quiet play, gentle learning, and cozy corners for rainy-day bonding.
+Quiet play, gentle learning, and cozy corners for rainy-day bonding in Greenville.

 3. Explore the Greenville County Museum of Art